 Nick Allen is particularly fond of his proprietary blends (red and white).
 He counts these wines as particularly accessible on the palate, a factor in wine/food integration that is often neglected in favor of wine style or taste preference.

 Carte Blanche Winery is also a friend of multiple appellations and fruit is chosen on the basis of quality and not by a specific location.

-Some four years ago, Allen handed over the winemaking chores to Helen Keplinger, a noted winemaker in her own right.
+Some six years ago, Allen handed over the winemaking chores to Helen Keplinger, a noted winemaker in her own right.
 Keplinger is a UC Davis grad and boasts stints with the likes of the iconic Heidi Barrett, and also Kathy Joseph (Fiddlehead Cellars), Michel Rolland (Harlan Estate, Dalla Valle) and David Abreu (Kenzo Estate, Abreu Vineyards).
-She also has extensive international experience with the noted Cellars Melis of the Spanish Priorat growing region just outside Barcelona.
+She also has extensive international experience with the noted Cellars Melis of the Spanish Priorat growing region just outside Barcelona, Spain.